-Finally, for the Reserve Trader arrangements, we believe demand side participation would be enhanced through improving the methodology for incorporating demand side participation in the approach to determining the minimum reserve level.
+Finally, for the Reserve Trader arrangements, we believe that efficient demand side participation would be enhanced through improving the methodology for incorporating demand side participation in the approach to determining the reserve adequacy.
 Specifically, retailers should be required to provide information on contracted demand response on a confidential basis to NEMMCO.